Scalar curvature and Futaki invariant of K\"ahler metrics with cone singularities along a divisor: Introduction and the statement of the results

-Recalling (cf.~Theorem \ref{dfdiff}) that the log Futaki invariant $\mathrm{Fut}_{D , \beta} $ is defined as a sum of the classical Futaki invariant (cf.~Theorem \ref{cldfinvdiffform}) and a ``correction'' term, we first compute the classical Futaki invariant with respect to the conically singular metrics, of elementary form and momentum-constructed, as follows.
+Recalling (cf.~Theorem \ref{dfdiff}) that the log Futaki invariant $\mathrm{Fut}_{D , \beta} $ is defined as a sum of the classical Futaki invariant (cf.~Theorem \ref{cldfinvdiffform}) and a ``correction'' term, we need to ensure that the classical Futaki invariant with respect to the conically singular metrics, of elementary form and momentum-constructed, is well-defined.
 Theorem \ref{scaldist} enables us to make sense\footnote{In fact, there is also a subtlety involving the asymptotic behaviour of the holomorphy potential $\hat{H}$, cf.~\S \ref{futinvcmpcsmtf} and \S \ref{mccsmesohpndfut}.} of the following quantity